Trauma and Orthopaedics

 *The indicators above are not exhaustive and it is not intended that applicants must fulfil all.

-Applications to have a fully funded place on one of these courses will be released later in the year.
+Applications to have a fully funded place on one of these courses has now opened!
+Please use this form to apply for your place.

 Any further enquiries please get in touch with us via email: orthopaedic.trials@nottingham.ac.uk